This course introduces some classical models of computation, and it covers the fundamental notions, techniques, and results of computability theory.

 05-06 The Church-Turing thesis, coding of programs

-Part II: introduction to recursion theory
+Part II: introduction to computability theory

-17-07 Connections with arithmetics and Gödel’s theorem
+17-07 Connections with arithmetic and Gödel’s theorem